cartal/HCA_Heart/README.md

 In order to keep visible the contributions from each collaborator, any change, correction or bug fix should be submitted as a [pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests) by creating a new branch from the master repo.

-**Please keep in mind that much of the code here is novel and can't be shared or used outside this consortium without the explicit authorisation from their respective developers**
+**Please keep in mind that the code here can't be shared or used outside this consortium without the explicit authorisation from their respective developers.** For more details or authorisations please contact Carlos Talavera-López (ct5@sanger.ac.uk) or Monika Litviňuková (monika.litvinukova@mdc-berlin.de).